|

 GAWAIN:

-Arthurian legend name of a Knight of the Round Table.
-It is the Norman French form of Welsh
+"May hawk."
+In Arthurian legend, this is the name of a Knight of the Round Table.

 "excellence."